 Students develop a deeper understanding of the human-divine relationship— between self and the Creator.
 Together, students explore and examine important personal values that give each individual a purpose.

-As our Year 9 students are so frequently away during the year for camps, Heritage College hosts an official ‘homecoming’ event to welcome the Year 9 group back ‘home’ after their challenging year.
-This is a night of food and drinks, friends and family, presentation and celebration!
+Heritage College hosts a Celebration Night event to commemorate the Year 9 group after their challenging year.
+This is a night of food and drinks, friends and family, presentation and celebration.

 Read more: download the Year 9 Program 2022 here.